 Genetic drift compounds the founder-effect problem, stripping a small population of the genetic variation that it needs to continue evolving.
 Without that variation, the population stiffens toward uniformity.
 It becomes less capable of adaptive response.
 There may be no manifest disadvantages in uniformity so long as environmental circumstances remain stable; but when circumstances are disrupted, the population won’t be capable of evolutionary adjustment.
 If the disruption is drastic, the population may go extinct.

-This loss of adaptability is one of the two major issues caused by the founder effect, the second being inbreeding depression.
+This loss of adaptability is one of the two major issues caused by the founder principle, the second being inbreeding depression.
 A founder population may have no choice but to only breed within its population and a symptom of too much inbreeding is the manifestation of harmful genetic variants among inbred individuals.
 (One reason humans consider incest a dangerous activity.)
 This too increases the fragility of species and decreases their ability to evolve.

 The founder principle is just one of many amazing ideas in The Song of the Dodo.
 In fact, we at Farnam Street feel the book is so important that it made our list of books we recommend to improve your general knowledge of the world and it was the first book we picked for our learning community reading group.